trueos/sysadm/docs/client_handbook/sysadmclient.rst

 * **Automatically perform updates:** When checked, the automatic updater automatically keeps your system and packages up-to-date.
-  You will know an update has completed when the pop-up menu indicates a reboot is needed to complete the update process.
-If you uncheck this box, an update will only occur when you choose.
-You are not required to initiate updates manually. |trueos| uses an automated updater that automatically checks for updates, no more than once per day, 20 minutes after a reboot and then every 24 hours.
+  An update has completed when the pop-up menu indicates a reboot is needed to complete the update process.
+If :guilabel:`Automatically perform updates` is unchecked, an update will only occur at the user's discretion.
+Updates are not required to be initiated manually. |trueos| uses an automated updater which automatically checks for updates, no more than once per day, 20 minutes after a reboot and then every 24 hours.

-* **Custom Package Repository:** If you have a custom package repository, check this box.
-This will activate the :guilabel:`URL` field so you can input the URL to the custom repository.
+* **Custom Package Repository:** To use a custom package repository for updates, check this box.
+This will activate the :guilabel:`URL` field so the user can input the URL to the custom repository.

 .. index:: updates
 .. _Upgrading from PC-BSD® 10.x to TrueOS®: